wagdav/thewagner.net/content/2019-12-20-Functions-in-disguise.markdown

 This is pretty standard, we see similar configuration blocks everywhere.
 Where's the functional programming here?

 With the configuration blocks we implicitly created a simple function.
-It's imaginary type signature is:
+Its imaginary type signature is:

 ```